Online Courses for Lab Techs

 - Introduction to Hematology Course: Students are introduced to the practical application and theory of hematology procedures as a way of differentiating abnormal from normal red blood cells.
 Students also learn to evaluate and understand blood smears, hematopoeisis, red blood cell functions and diseases associated with abnormalities in the blood.

 - Introduction to Statistics Course: Students learn the basic concepts of statistics and probability including critical thinking, methodologies and sampling distributions.

 - Pathogenic Microbiology Course: This course provides an overview of the microorganisms that cause diseases, as well as the instrumentation used for microbiology experiments.
 Areas of study include bacteria, clinical mycology, parasitology and virology.

 - Molecular Diagnostics Course: In this course, students learn about the theoretical principles behind using molecular data to diagnose human disease.
 Molecular diagnostic technology is also covered.

 Clinical laboratory technology programs require a great deal of hands-on lab work; for this reason, some courses are not offered online.
 Some are offered in a hybrid format in which a portion of the class is taken online, with the rest in lab.
 These courses generally lead to associate degrees in clinical laboratory technology or bachelor's degrees in clinical laboratory science; some post-baccalaureate certificate programs are also available online.
-The U.S. Bureau of Labor Statistics (BLS) expected that employment for medical and clinical laboratory technicians would increase by about 14% between 2014 and 2024, which is much faster than the average for all occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expected that employment for clinical laboratory technologists and technicians would increase by about 11% between 2018 and 2028, which is much faster than the average for all occupations (www.bls.gov).